 Why does my eyeshadow look cakey

-One of the most common complaints when it comes to eyeshadow is that it can look cakey.
+One of the most common complaints about eyeshadow is that it can look cakey.
 There are a few reasons why this might be the case.

 First, if you’re using too much shadow, it can start to look heavy and uneven.